RohanNagar/RohanNagar.github.io/_posts/2019-02-07-migrating-aws-sdk-version.md

 item.put("document", AttributeValue.builder().s(toJson(mapper, user)).build());
 {% endhighlight %}

-There is no more specific method for JSON type, simply put another `Map` entry with a `String` `AttributeValue`.
+Note that there is no longer a specific method for adding a JSON attribute.
+Instead, simply put another `Map` entry with a `String` `AttributeValue`.

 Now, to create the item in the table we need to use a `PutItemRequest` instead of directly calling a method that takes in an `Item` object.
 Most of the new APIs in version 2 use the Builder pattern: